 Today our ride starts at MP 302 and heads south to MP 230 in Houston, MS. On today’s trek we will pass the Pharr Mounds and the gravesites of 13 unknown Confederate soldiers.
-We will take the 17 mile loop to see Elvis’s Birthplace and boyhood haunts and the Tupelo Visitor’s center.
+We will load up the bikes in the trailer drive the 17 mile loop to see Elvis’s Birthplace at the Tupelo Visitor’s Center.
+We will have a quick lunch in Tupelo and then go back to the visitors center to resume your ride.
 Once back on the Trace, our last stop will be the Bynum Burial Mounds before we exit the Trace for the night.
 Tonight’s accommodations are at the Bridges-Hall Manor B&B, a lovely Victorian era home, built in 1884.
 Mileage today is 72 miles with 1,900 feet of climbing.
 Continental breakfast, lunch and a dinner, catered by Carol, our hostess at Bridges-Hall Manor, are included.

 On today’s ride we will make our way from MP 180 down to MP 115 where we will exit into Canton for the night.
 Along the way we will stop at the welcome center in Kosciusko at MP 160, birthplace of Oprah Winfrey, travel along the waters of the Ross Barnett Reservoir and stop for a stroll through Cypress Swamp at MP122, one of the Top 20 sites on the Trace.
 Our accommodations tonight are at the Hampton Inn as no B&B’s exist locally.
 Before dinner at Two Rivers (voted best steakhouse in MS) we can drive around Canton and admire the homes or go to the Mississippi Crafts Center in North Jackson.
 Mileage today is 65 miles with 700 feet of climbing.
 Full hot breakfast and lunch and are included.

 Day 7 (Thursday) – April 26, 2018